projectcalico/calico/about/about-ebpf.md

 * And... probably a few more hooks by the time you ready this; eBPF is under heavy development in the kernel.

 The kernel exposes the capabilities of each hook via "helper functions".
 For example, the `tc` hook has a helper function to resize the packet, but that helper would not be available in a tracing hook.
-One of the frustrations of working with eBPF is that different kernel versions support different helpers and lack of a helper can make it impossible to implement a particular feature.
+One of the challenges of working with eBPF is that different kernel versions support different helpers and lack of a helper can make it impossible to implement a particular feature.